skyscrapers/terraform-loadbalancers/README.md

 # terraform_loadbalancers
 Terraform modules to set up a number of variants of load balancers.

+WARNING: tag `sg-embedded-rules` is the last commit where the security groups contain embedded rules.
+If you bump to a version later than this, you will have to refactor the state to match the rules to the `aws_security_group_rule` resources.

 All modules in this repository follow this naming scheme:

 ```